The difference between the term MICE (Meetings, Incentives, Conferences, Exhibitions) and Business Tourism is the focus. By Helen Brewer.

 - Different Strokes for Different Folks

-MICE business is big business.
-Most countries do not have accurate data as to the true MICE market share and South Africa is no exception.
-Yet one question alone to a corporate* procurement manager’s travel/accommodation spend reveals a sobering answer of around 70% on annual budget has a MICE component.
+MICE business is big business, and yet most countries do not have accurate data as to the true MICE market share and South Africa is no exception.
+And yet, most corporate* procurement manager’s annual travel/accommodation budgets have a MICE component spend of around 70%.